Take the Seasonal Affective Disorder (SAD) Quiz

 The correct answer is

-levels of the neurotransmitter serotonin may play a role in SAD.
-The sleep hormone
+Changing levels of the neurotransmitter serotonin may play a role in SAD.
+The sleep

-melatonin may also play a role.
+hormone melatonin may also play a role.
 Melatonin has been linked to depression.
-The body

-of melatonin.
-Many people with SAD have low levels of vitamin D and use nutritional
+levels of melatonin.
+Many people with SAD have low levels of vitamin D and use

-supplements.
-Vitamin D supplements have shown mixed results in treating SAD.
+nutritional supplements.
+Vitamin D supplements have shown mixed results in treating

 5. SAD is more common in northern parts of the world.